-The Peer Mentor Program aims to support Johns Hopkins University students in their pre-health pursuits by providing access to relevant resources and personalized mentoring.
-The program, consisting of both Peer Mentors and Lead Peer Mentors, has the following guiding principles:
+The Pre-Health Peer Mentor Program aims to support Johns Hopkins University students in their pre-health pursuits by providing access to relevant resources and personalized mentoring.
+The program, consisting of both Peer Mentors and Lead Peer Mentors, has the following vision, mission, and guiding principles:

 Alpha Epsilon Delta (AED) is an international honor society for pre-medical students and the largest pre-med organization in the United States.
 AED is also the world’s largest honor society exclusively serving pre-medical education, with a membership exceeding 124,000 in 174 chapters.
-AED at Johns Hopkins is involved in a number of activities in addition to its being a portal for members and other premeds to receive guidance and assistance through the medical school preparation process.
-Some of these activities include medically-related community service events, mentoring underclassmen students, tutoring for premedical classes, and a lecture series each semester that brings prominent names in the medical profession to speak to undergraduates.
-Advisor: Ms. Johnson
+AED at Johns Hopkins is involved in a number of activities in addition to acting as a platform for students to receive guidance and assistance through the medical school preparation process.
+Some of these activities include medically related community service events, mentoring underclassmen students, tutoring for pre-medical classes, and a lecture series each semester that brings prominent names in the medical profession to speak to undergraduates.

-The Hopkins Organization for Pre-Health Education is the Johns Hopkins Chapter of the undergraduate subdivision of the Student National Medical Association.
-The purpose of this organization is to raise awareness about health disparities that plague underserved communities, serve as a resource of admission and advising of pre-health information, provide community service to the greater Baltimore community, and increase exposure of pre-health students to various fields in the health professions.
-Advisor: Ms. Johnson
+The Hopkins Organization for Pre-Health Education is the Johns Hopkins Chapter of the undergraduate subdivision of the Student National Medical Association (SNMA).
+The purpose of this organization is to raise awareness about health disparities that plague underserved communities, provide pre-health information and networking opportunities, and instill the value of social responsibility to the underserved through community service activities and initiatives.

 The Pre-Vet Club is dedicated to providing information and resources to any Hopkins student interested in veterinary medicine.
 The group organizes events ranging from lectures with guest speakers, workshops on the veterinary school admissions process, and trips to visit and tour schools of veterinary medicine.